 Without giving away too much of the narrative, the dream-like storyline follows a fisherman, who falls in love with a Princess that is taken prisoner by an evil Queen.
 In the show, you see his battle to save the Princess and defeat the evil Queen with the help of nature, a villager and group of tribesmen.

-The show features mind-blowing set pieces with motorbikes, acrobats performing death-defying dives into the water and gigantic set-piece ships rising out of the floor.
-Audience members will find their jaw’s dropping and gasping throughout the 80-minute performance as the stage constantly shifts between the pool and a solid floor.
+The show features mind-blowing set pieces with motorbikes, acrobats performing death-defying dives into the water, and gigantic set-piece ships rising out of the floor.
+Audience members will find themselves gasping throughout the 80-minute performance as the stage constantly shifts between the pool and a solid floor.

 The 2,000 seats encircle the stage, affording 270-degree views no matter where you sit.
 The best seats are in Class A – be sure to pick seats at least five back from the front row, unless you’re happy to get completely soaked – in which case you’ll be provided with a towel and a poncho.